SOIL&WAT 2500 - Soil and Water Resources II

 - Assessment must maintain academic standards.

 Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle Yes or No?
-Outcomes being assessed/achieved Approximate Timing of Assessment Practical reports Formative & Summative 30 No 1,2, 3, 4 Weeks 2, 4, 6, 8, 11 Quizzes Formative & Summative 20 No 1, 2, 3 Weeks 5, 10, 12 Tutorial Formative & Summative 10 No 1, 2, 3 Week 12 Final exam Summative 40 No 1, 2, 3 Exam week
+Outcomes being assessed/achieved Approximate Timing of Assessment Practical reports Formative & Summative 30 No 1,2,3,4 Weeks 2,5,6,8,11 Quizzes Formative & Summative 20 No 1,2,3 Weeks 4,10 Final exam Summative 50 Yes 1,2,3 Exam week

-There are 5 short practical reports.
-Parts of the reports are submitted online, others on paper.
+There are 5 short practical reports (1-2 pages).
 The reports include data of results of practicals, calculations and, in some cases, short answer questions about background to the practical or management strategies.
 Practical reports are completed in pairs and both students receive the same mark.

 The three hour final exam includes questions covering the various topics of the course.
 For most topics, students have access to potential exam questions and can therefore prepare well for them.